department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/national-testing-program.md

 concurrence: complete
 ---

-If you are pursuing higher education that requires testing as part of the application process, you may be eligible for reimbursement from VA.
+If you have to pay for a test(s) as part of the application process for college or other training, VA may pay you back.

 <div class="call-out" markdown="1">

-### Are you eligible for compensation?
+### Can I get paid back for exam fees?

-Yes, if:
+You can get paid back for the cost of exams if you are a Veteran or Servicemember and you're eligible for the GI Bill.

-You are a Veteran eligible for the GI Bill
+### Who's covered

-### Who is covered
+Veterans
-You
+Servicemembers
 </div>

-### Available benefits
+### What kind of benefits can I get?

-Reimbursement for testing fees, including:
+Payment for testing fees, including:

 - Registration fees
 - Fees for specialized tests